fuentesdominic/CodeUp/README.md

 - Keep track of your skills and lessons
 - Be able to make notes for each lesson

-* Create a user.
-* Login and see your dashboard
-* Keep track of your skills and lessons

 ## **_Technologies Used_**

 ---